ali10ma/spring-gumball/README.md

 # Lab #10 - DevOps CI/CD

+NOTES:

+In order to complete this Lab, you need to use Gradle as the build tool instead of Maven.
+Tool dependencies are:
+Gradle v5.6
+Java JDK 11
+SDK Man is the recommended tool to install Gradle.  https://sdkman.io/Links to an external site.
+Also, you will be creating a "public" repo in your personal GitHub account for this Lab.
+That is, you will not be using your assigned Class Repo for this Lab This is because a "dedicated" repo for this Lab is needed for CI/CD The recommended Repo name should be:  "spring-gumball"

+Lab Files with Starter Code: https://github.com/paulnguyen/cmpe172/tree/main/labs/lab10.Links to an external site.

+In this lab, you will use the starter code from:  https://github.com/paulnguyen/cmpe172/tree/main/labs/lab10/spring-gumball Links to an external site.and create a repo named spring-gumball in your personal GitHub Repo (not your private repo assigned for the class).

+Once you have this repo in place, add the following to GitHub Workflows and GitHub Actions.

 ## CI Workflow (Part 1)

 First, I started my own repository and added starter code files.
 Next I created new file gradle.yml and build and run workflows in repository/Actions tab.
 This image shows workflow successfully using the Gradle starter workflow on Github.